Unifying Emergent Hydrodynamics and Lindbladian Low Energy Spectra across Symmetries, Constraints, and Long-Range Interactions: Generalization

 Where we have split the jump operator into hermitian and antihermitian components, $L_i = L_i^{h} + iL_i^{a}$, where both $L^{h}$ and $L^{a}$ are hermitian.
 Using the Choi-Isomorphism, this can be translated into an effective Hamiltonian of the form

 where $H_1$ and $H_2$ are both Hermitian.
 Using \eqref{switch}, it quickly follows that $H_{1} \Vert \mathbb{I} \rAngle = H_{2} \Vert \mathbb{I} \rAngle = 0$.
-Given this, using the same logic as above, we see that the new $iH_1$ will generically contribute to ballistic spreading, now with additional influence from the jump operators $L_i$.
-Further, $H_2$, now the sum of two locally squared operators, will once more result in diffusion.
+Given this, using the same logic as above, we see that the new $iH_1$ will generically contribute to an oscillating amplitude, now with additional influence from the jump operators $L_i$.
+Naively applying the variational estimate from the previous subsection, $H_2$, the sum of two locally squared operators, will once more result in diffusion.
+However, a rigorous understanding of diffusive dynamics with this non-Hermitian effective Hamiltonian would require further study.